 It is possible to truly overcome addiction and live a healthy and sober life.
-However, many people endure struggles along their path to sobriety.
+However, many people endure struggles along their path to sobriety and it becomes difficult to avoid relapse.
 According to NIH, 40%-60% of people who recover from addiction will relapse at some point.

 Relapse doesn’t mean failure, but it does mean that an individual should return to treatment or reevaluate and adjust their current treatment plan with the help of a professional.

 Although the possibility of relapse may be scary, it’s important to also recognize that there are steps you can take to avoid turning back to the use of drugs or alcohol.
 Learning common triggers and cues that represent an increased chance of relapse and doing your best to avoid those, or dealing with them in a healthy way when they arise, can empower you to maintain your sobriety and control your urges to use.

 A fatigued or exhausted individual may struggle to make healthy decisions.
 Exhaustion also makes a person more likely to give into cravings because they may no longer have the energy to resist.
 By maintaining a healthy sleeping schedule and getting enough rest, you can keep your mind and body alert and rested, allowing you to make tough decisions, if necessary.